About renting from the council

 How do I apply?

 To apply for council housing, you need to fill in an application form, which you can get from the council housing department.
 You can write, call in or phone to ask for a form.
-Check the Advice Services Directory or your council's website for contact details.
+Check your council's website for contact details.

 You should be given a leaflet with the form, which explains: